 Who will be the Merchant Department Responsible Person (MDRP)?
-The MDRP, as referenced in the Middlebury Policy for Accepting Credit Card and eCommerce Payments, is responsible for managing credit card and/or eCommerce transaction processing.
-Include name, job title and phone extension and describe duties.
+The MDRP, as referenced in the Middlebury (PCI) Policy for Accepting payment card and ecommerce Payments, is responsible for managing payment card and/or ecommerce transaction processing.
+Include name, job title, phone extension, and describe duties.

-Please identify any additional staff who will be involved in processing credit card payments.
-Include name, job title and phone extension and describe duties.
+Please identify any additional staff who will be involved in processing payment card payments.
+Include name, job title, phone extension, and describe duties.

-Will any other departments, software packages or outside vendors be involved in the processing of credit card payments?
+Will any other departments, software packages or outside Service Providers be involved in the processing of payment card payments?
 If so, please identify all parties and describe their roles and responsibilities.

-By signing this form, the Merchant Department Responsible Person acknowledges that he/she understands his/her role as outlined in the “Middlebury Policy for Accepting Credit Card and eCommerce Payments” and accepts the responsibility of that role.
+By signing this form, the Merchant Department Responsible Person acknowledges that he/she understands his/her role as outlined in the “Middlebury (PCI) Policy for Accepting Credit Card and ecommerce Payments” and accepts the responsibility of that role.